Transition to GST

-We all know, that the Goods and Services tax replaced all other indirect taxes in the nation.
-It is important for the businessmen and dealers to switch to GST in order to supply their goods and services and levy tax rates on the basis of the value of their supply made.
+We all know, that the Goods and Services Tax replaced all other indirect taxes in the nation.
+It is important for businessmen and dealers to switch to GST in order to supply their goods and services and levy tax rates on the basis of the value of their supply made.

 - The unregistered dealer will be issued a provisional certificate of registration in a prescribed form GST REG-25, as a part of their transitional process.

 - The dealer should now submit all the necessary documents in form GST REG-24 within 90 days in order to finalize the registration.

 - Once the documents are verified and proven to be satisfying the final certificate will be issued in form GST REG-06.

 - During the transitional process, the dealer is not required to mandatorily register under GST who is previously registered under other indirect tax.
 However, he can cancel the form GST REG-25 within 30 days in form GST REG -28.